FilippoAiraldi/mpc-reinforcement-learning/README.md

 $$

 where $Q \in \mathbb{R}^{n_s \times n_s}$ and $R \in \mathbb{R}^{n_a \times n_a}$ are
 suitable positive definite matrices.
-However, in the context of RL, these matrices are not known, but we can only observe realizations of the cost.
-The system is described by the usual state-space model
+This is a very well-known problem in optimal control theory.
+However, here, in the context of RL, these matrices are not known, and we can only observe realizations of the cost for each state-action pair our controller visits.
+The underlying system dynamics are described by the usual state-space model

 $$
 s_{k+1} = A s_k + B a_k,
 $$

 whose matrices $A \in \mathbb{R}^{n_s \times n_s}$ and
 $B \in \mathbb{R}^{n_s \times n_a}$ could again in general be unknown.
 The control action $a_k$ is assumed bounded in the interval $[-1,1]$.
 In what follows we will go through the usual steps in setting up and solving such a task.

 ### Environment

 The first ingredient to implement is the LTI system in the form of a `gymnasium.Env` class.
 Fill free to fill in the missing parts based on your needs.
-The `reset` method should initialize the state of the system, while the `step` method should update the state of the system based on the action provided and mainly return the new state and the cost.
+The `gymnasium.Env.reset` method should initialize the state of the system, while the `gymnasium.Env.steo` method should update the state of the system based on the action provided and mainly return the new state and the cost.

 ```python
 from gymnasium import Env